 Staff Comment: The proposed home will be located in approximately the same footprint as the original home.
-The planned re-construction includes installing a drain field, which will be enhanced with native vegetation.
+The planned re-construction includes installing septic tanks and a drain field.
 New impacts will be addressed through shoreline mitigation.
 No additional shoreline stabilization is required.